Home Compare EQH vs NTRS

 Equitable Holdings vs Northern Trust: Which Stock Looks Stronger in 2026?

-Northern Trust holds the cleaner structural position, with growth as the main driver and profitability adding further support.
+Northern Trust holds the cleaner structural position, with the lead spread across stability and profitability.
 Equitable still has the edge on valuation, which keeps the comparison from looking entirely one-sided.
 On the market side, Northern Trust is in better shape — its trend is intact while Equitable's trend has broken down.
 That puts structure and market broadly in agreement — Northern Trust's lead looks more confirmed than conflicted.

 INDUSTRY COMPARISON